ivotron/popper2-paper/paper/paper.md

 <!-- defining the problem of reproducibility in computational science -->

-Researchers working in various domains related to computational and data-intensive science upload experimental artifacts like code, figures, datasets, and configuration files, to open-access repositories like Zenodo [@_zenodo_], Figshare [@_figshare_] or GitHub [@github].
+Researchers working in various domains related to computational and data-intensive science upload experimental artifacts like code, figures, datasets, and configuration files, to open-access repositories like Zenodo [@_zenodo_], Figshare [@_figshare_], or GitHub [@github].
 According to [@stagge2019assessing], approximately 1% of the artifacts available online are fully reproducible and 0.6% of them are partially reproducible.
 A 2016 study by Nature found that from a group of 1576 scientists, around 70% of them failed to reproduce each other's experiments [@baker2016reproducibility].
 This problem occurs mostly due to the lack of proper documentation, missing artifacts, or encountering broken software dependencies.